 Go to the Kids Section

 Many museums have special areas designed for hands on learning and exploring.
 At Speed Art Museum, the Art Sparks Gallery is a great place to relax and learn about art in a more hands on way.
+Plan to spend some time in the kids section so you can have some family fun!

 Do you have a budding artist in your family?
 Now’s a great time to take them to an art museum and then make sure you have all the art supplies on hand to encourage their creativity.